Skip to content

 Frame

-The frame of the MYVELO Verona weighs 1,190g and, with its flat frame, is aerodynamically just as fast as the bikes of its competitors from Koblenz.
+The frame of the MYVELO Verona weighs 1,190g and, with its flat frame design, is aerodynamically similar to the bike of the competitor from Koblenz.

-The MYVELO Verona also features generous reinforcements in the bottom bracket area for additional rigidity!
+Furthermore, the MYVELO Verona features generous reinforcements in the bottom bracket area for added stiffness!

 crank

-While the Canyon Aeroad has a one-sided 4iiii power meter, MYVELO offers the option of riding the Verona with the Shimano power meter crank.
+While the Canyon Aeroad has a single-sided 4iiii power meter, MYVELO offers the option of riding the Verona with the Shimano power meter crank.

-The aero bike from the Koblenz-based mail-order company comes with a Shimano Ultegra.
-At the same time, the MYVELO counterpart has a high-precision Shimano Dura-Ace gear system to ensure that you always have the right gear!
+The aero bike from the Koblenz-based mail-order company rolls on a Shimano Ultegra groupset.
+Meanwhile, the MYVELO counterpart features a highly precise Shimano Dura-Ace drivetrain, ensuring you're always in the right gear!

 Häufige Fragen about MYVELO Verona vs CANYON Aeroad